 Instagram lets you see which contacts are currently active: When you open the direct message section (from the Home tab, hit the Send icon on the top right), you’ll see green dots beside their names.
 While this might be helpful, it means everyone else will also be able to see when you’re scrolling through photos.
 If that bothers you, you can disable your activity status—just be aware that this prevents you from seeing when your friends last used the app.

-To do so, open your Profile tab, tap the menu button on the top right, and select Settings > Activity status.
+To do so, open your Profile tab, tap the menu button on the top right, and select Settings > Privacy > Activity status.
 Here, turn off the toggle switch.

 When you put together Instagram Stories, you can now adjust the font.
 Even a slight tweak can change the mood of your post, so go ahead and play around with this feature.